UltimateForm/mordhauMigrantTitles/README.md

   > DonnieYen has defeated [REX] JohnWick and claimed his REX title

 ## Usage
+You need at least Docker installed and a terminal that can run .sh files (linux or unix-like system)

 1. clone repo or download code
 1. create .env file in same folder as code with these parameters:
     1. RCON_PASSWORD